fabiovitalba/PCP-Ship-Project/README.md

 # Fabio Vitalba - Ship Navigation Project ('Boil Voyage')
-This is the final project for the course "Physical Computing Project 24/25" for Fabio Vitalba
+This is the final project for the course "Physical Computing Project 24/25" for Fabio Vitalba.

 ## Boil Voyage
 The Project is divided into two repositories.
 This repository is the 3D world created using Unity.